y0014984/Advanced-Equipment/README.md

 If you want to contribute or have any questions, simply join my [Discord](https://discord.com/invite/JMmxXEx)

+## AE3 Developer Report

+See our <a href="https://www.youtube.com/watch?v=pfM_eAQinmY&list=PLbrLObIILp9NzNUi-QtDtAwV5UEnYMfO_">AE3-DEVREP</a> Developer Video Blog for letest changes, bugfixes and new features.

 ## License

 Advanced Equipment is licensed under the ([APL-SA](https://www.bistudio.com/community/licenses/arma-public-license-share-alike)).